 6. Launch a Blog

 No matter your interest or talent, you can write on about it on your blog and make money by selling ads.

 Another way to make an extra extra $500 a month through your writing is to publish eBooks in either your field of expertise or whatever you’re passionate about.
 This goes back to #6 and you can often combine a blog and ebook, by taking all of your blogs on a certain subject and making an ebook from them.

 8. Coaching or Consulting

 If writing isn’t your cup of tea, you can offer your services to individuals or businesses either in person or via Skype or Google Hangouts.
 Some people just need someone to help push them forward.
 You can be this person.

 If you have an inspiring story or if you have the ability to motivate others while sharing your knowledge, public speaking is a lucrative side business where you could make anywhere from a couple of hundred to a couple of thousand dollars per gig.

 Do you have an eye for capturing moments?
 Put those skills to work and start a side gig as a photographer.
 Instead of trying to be a jack-of-all-trades, focus on a niche like weddings.
 How about the first day of school photos, holiday, or class reunion photo how to’s (this could include the explanation of what will make the best memories, and how to upload to those attending).

 11. Sell Pictures

-Another way to make cash from photography is to sell your images to sites like Shutterstock.
+Another way to make an extra $500 a month from photography is to sell your images to sites like Shutterstock.
 If you are artistic and unique with your photography in any way, Shutterstock (and others) will be interested in your pictures.